LarsDu/OpenElectricNemo/README.md

 # OpenElectricNemo
 The open-sourced portion of an experimental rudimentary game made using Kivy/Kivent.
+This is a simple example of how to construct a game in Python using Entity-Component-System (ECS) priciples.

 This requires both [Kivy](https://github.com/kivy/kivy) and [Kivent](https://github.com/kivy/kivent)
 to be installed.
 (Note: that as of 2018, Kivent may require Cython 0.23 for installation, whereas Kivy should be compatible with more recent versions of Cython).